wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

-ASM has "Cloud Services" and "Affinity Groups" which is structured with Resource Groups (logical containers) providing a single-resource point-of-view [i.e. manage a single resource at a time]
+ASM has "Cloud Services" and "Affinity Groups" which is structured with Resource Groups (logical containers) providing a single-resource point-of-view [i.e. manage a single resource at a time].

 ARM includes <strong>parallelization</strong> when creating resources for faster deployment of complex, interdependent solutions.
 ARM also includes granular access control, and the ability to tag resources with metadata.

 Also, instead of 2 racks, ARM resources can span 3 racks of computers.

+Enabling of MFA is hidden behind "..."
+(More) in All Users menu bar.
+Note "only users licensed to use Microsoft Online Services are eligible for Multi-Factor Authentication."

 <a name="ARM-signup"></a>